andyly25/TopBRec/README.md

 # TopBRec
+- Top Book Recommendation site
-As a user I want to be able to browse the latest popular books or search up recommendations for myself.
+- As a user I want to be able to browse the latest popular books or search up recommendations for myself.

 ## Getting Started
 The site is located at my repositiory for: [TopBRec](https://birisora.github.io/TopBRec/ "Andy Ly TopBRec repository")